jxfzzzt/java-runtime-instrument/README.md

-##  Java Runtime Instrument
+#  Java Runtime Instrument

 ![Logo](./assets/logo.svg "Tool Logo")

 Welcome to the Java Runtime Instrument!
 This tool allows you to directly obtain the runtime state of your Java program via API usage.
-It can capture and display the following information:
+It can capture the following information:

 - The sequence of method executions
 - The input parameters of each executed method